ahoymrag/ahoymrag.github.io/private/journal/journal.md

 - setting up an music venue
 - designing a space for work and gather
 - designing a treehouse for the adventure in the woods
+- going bar to bar and venue to

 Things i'm unsure if i like